 You can tell these dovetails are hand cut because they are uneven and rather skinny.

 I also make sure the drawers slide easily, the runners are in tact, and the bottoms aren’t damaged.
 Some drawers require a tiny bit of TLC, but others are so far gone that I pass over the piece entirely.
-I don’t have access to saws, routers, or lumber so that limits the extent of the structural repairs I can make.
-I also open all the doors and make sure they sit flush against the front.
-Do they close easily?
-Are the hinges broken?
-If not, it’s OK because these are minor fixes.
-This mostly helps me asses everything the piece will cost to revive.
+I don’t really want to spend time rebuilding drawers.
+If a piece is really pretty and has wonky drawers, then I’ll outsource the work to my carpenter friend, Greg.
+If I do that though, I make sure I get the piece cheap enough to compensate for the repairs.

 I have come across a handful of complete and utter stunners in the past that needed repair work that was completely outside my skill set.
 With a sad heart, I skipped over them.
 In the past, I’ve gotten myself knee deep into pieces that practically needed to be rebuilt and I wound up losing money, so I definitely learned my lesson the hard way.
 Now, I steer clear of any pieces that are too far gone.

 For example, I got this rocking chair for about $15.
 The back was wicker but it was completely destroyed.
 I got it into my head that I could re-weave a new back for it.
-I quickly found out that I had no idea how to weave anything, let alone a new wicker back.
+It soon became obvious that I had no idea how to weave anything, let alone a new wicker back.
 I wound up paying a professional to do some rushing, which turned out beautifully but it more than quadrupled the cost of the piece itself and the sale was a total wash.

-I also never buy laminate, mdf, or particleboard.
+When it comes to mdf, laminate or particleboard furniture, I move on.
 That includes Ikea style furniture.
 Not that I have anything against Ikea, but 9 times out of 10, I choose wood pieces.
 Wood is sturdy, can be sanded and stained, and it paints like a dream.

-I also like finding pieces that have a texture to their original finish.
-If they’ve been exposed to the elements, sometimes you’ll feel an alligator-like bubbling.
+I also like finding furniture that has a texture to its original finish.
+If it has been exposed to the elements, sometimes you’ll feel an alligator-like bubbling.